SydneyResearchTech/SydneyResearchTech.github.io/_training/xnat-utils.md

 be accessed from your browser at `http://localhost:8888`.

 ![Ronin link to custom application](/assets/img/Ronin link to custom application.png){:class="img-responsive"}

+The JupyterHub homepage will open up and ask for a token or user name.
+Copy the token string from the output in your terminal, or alternatively copy the whole `http://localhost:8888/?token=...` string into your browser address bar.

 ## Opening the Xnat-Utils tutorial